What Is Web FTP and Should I Use It?

 The use of FTP-enabled websites is not the best solution in all cases.
 Below, we will list the most notable drawbacks of Web FTP that you should keep in mind:

 • Most of all, we should note that Web FTP is less secure when compared to a traditional FTP program.
 The reason is that you are essentially using FTP functionality provided by a third-party system.
-If the Web FTP client is malicious, it may store your login credentials and transferred files without your consent.
+If the Web FTP client is malicious, it may store your login credentials and transfer files without your consent.

 • Another thing to keep in mind is that FTP-enabled websites tend to have fewer features than a regular desktop FTP application.
 For example, some Web FTP clients may lack SFTP and FTPS support.